quorten/macsehw/hardware/fpga/bbu/README.md

   So, if the MC68000 CPU executes a `RESET` instruction, that won't just reset all peripheral devices, but it will also reset the CPU itself.

+  Note that the BBU needs a RESET input pin for its own sake since it includes sequential logic to scan the CRT and sound buffers.

 * I'm assuming `*PMCYC` is an output signal?
 It only connects to the PDS slot and the F257 chips.